 Grabbing his gear he rushed ahead and readied his camera to capture the image that had been months in the planning.

-The result is the sublime head-to-head composition of Fox Meets Fox, one of 25 photographs in contention to win this year's Wildlife Photographer of the Year LUMIX People's Choice Award.
+The result is the sublime head-to-head composition of Fox Meets Fox, which was highly commended in the 2018 People's Choice Award.